gtaws/ProtectWithWAF/lab2/README.md

 Lab 2 -- Automating Protections and Tracking Attacks
 ====================================================

-### introduction
+### Introduction
-In this WAF Automation lab we will use a Kinesis Firehose stream and consume it with ElasticSearch.
+In this WAF Automation lab we will use a Kinesis Firehose stream and setup ElasticSearch to consume the stream.
 We will configure the Web ACL WAF logs logging to the Kinesis Firehose stream.
 We will use **Kibana** to do more analysis of our web traffic and help find requests which may not be legitimate.

 Kinesis Data Firehose also places a backup copy of the WAF logs to an S3 bucket and we will Amazon Athena for additional analysis.